How to Easily Start Geraniums from Cuttings

 white geranium cutting with established roots

-How Long Does it Take for Geraniums Cuttings to Root?
+How Long Does It Take for Geranium Cuttings to Root?

-You should usually see root development in 6-8 weeks, but it can sometimes be as short as a month.
-The amount of time can depend on the conditions of the soil and the temperature.
+Root development should usually occur in 6-8 weeks, but it can sometimes be as short as a month.
+The amount of time depends on the soil conditions and the temperature.

 Where do you Cut Geraniums to Root Them?

-Take a 4-6 inch cutting from a healthy geranium stem, just below a leaf node.
+Take a 4-6 inch cutting from a healthy geranium stem below a leaf node.

 Should Geranium Cuttings be Covered?